buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.11.0 =
+* Enhancement: Activity - Added a new “Unanswered” option to the Activity Feed filter, allowing users to view posts without comments or replies
+* Bug: ReadyLaunch - Fixed an issue in ReadyLaunch where editing a discussion did not correctly remove previously uploaded media, causing old and new files to display together
+* Bug: ReadyLaunch - Fixed an issue in ReadyLaunch where the Edit Activity modal appeared behind the Activity modal
+* Bug: ReadyLaunch - Fixed an issue where the ReadyLaunch group sticky header overlapped the activity post form in the group feed

 = 2.10.0 =
 * New Feature!
 ReadyLaunch - Introduced a ReadyLaunch onboarding setup to guide users through initial configuration
 * Bug: Activity - Added new hooks in Activity Topics to provide extensibility support